iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Fechet Regular Subgradient.md

 ---
 ### **Intro**
-Recall from the prerequisites of this document that the convex subgradient is not sufficient to describe the functions when it's non convex.

 Under simple cases where the function is non-convex, the convex subgradient doesn't reduces to the ordinary gradient for differentiable functions.
+For example $x^3$ doesn't have any convex subgradient but it's a differentiable function.
-This motivates the definition and discussion for regular subgradient.
+This motivates the definition and discussion for regular subgradient for non-convex functions.

 Let $f : \mathbb R^n \mapsto \mathbb{\bar R}$.
 Let $v \in \hat \partial f(\bar x)$.